 Thirdly, nothing works without communicating and operationalizing your insights.
 Visualizing insights and your relevant metrics is therefore key to making an impact into companies’ ways of working.

 Lastly, we want to of course scale our experimentation efforts, which is what this is all about.
 Applying scientific methods and using the defined metrics to evaluate which of these experiments were truly a success.

 These four areas are all necessary and also dependent on each other, which means that for each one to function, it must be complemented by the three others.

 The state of product insights

 We firmly believe that empowering our teams with product insights will help ensure us to build the best products on the planet.
-Our mission is to provide world-class product insights capabilities and support for all Visma teams, customers, and stakeholders to utilize user behavior.
+Our mission is to provide world-class product insights capabilities and support for all Visma teams, customers, and stakeholders to utilise user behaviour.
 30 Visma products to date are putting their trust in this framework, and we can already see disruptive changes in people’s ways of working.

 Each team can just invest a few hours to a few days, and receive high quality datasets, reports, and metric frameworks to understand what users are doing in their products.
-The most value comes when your teams analyze the data themselves, with their domain knowledge, and with your users and customers in mind.
+The most value comes when your teams analyse the data themselves, with their domain knowledge, and with your users and customers in mind.
 The Product Insights platform lays the foundation for that.
 Want to know more?
 Reach out directly to Brian Ye (email@example.com), Product Insights Lead at Visma who can go into more detail into what this is.